-Figure 4.13: Belt drive
+Figure 4.14: Belt drive

 When a reduction or increase in speed is required, the belt transmission is the most indicated.
+In order to avoid unnecessary stress on the bearings,

-In order to avoid unnecessary stress on the bearings, the shafts and the pulleys must be perfectly aligned.
+In order to avoid unnecessary stress on the bearings the shafts and the pulleys must be perfectly aligned.
 Belts that operate obliquely transmit alternating jolts to the rotor and will be able to damage the bearings.
 Belt slippage can be prevented by applying a resin like material, such as pitch for instance.
+The belt tension must be just enough to prevent slippage